 Composing Product Photos for Your Etsy Business

-Great product photos can boost sales for your Etsy business, but you don't need to hire a professional photographer.
+Great product photos can boost sales for your Etsy business, but you don’t need to hire a professional photographer (although you can).
 Composing your own photos for Etsy calls for a bit of technical know-how and some artistic flair (which, of course, you already have!).
 As you shoot your pieces, keep these compositional points in mind:

 Shoot tight.
 Filling the frame with your subject not only adds visual impact but also enables potential buyers to see how well made your piece is.